-1.01 Eligibility
+1.1 Eligibility

-- a) Regular full-time employees shall be covered by the Long Term Disability Plan upon completion of six (6) months active employment with the Employer.
-To be covered by the Plan, a regular part-time employee must be working in a position that requires at least half-time work on a regularly scheduled basis, and must have completed six (6) months active service in such a position. - b) An employee who is not actively at work because of illness or injury on the work day coincident with, or immediately preceding, the date he/she would otherwise have become eligible for coverage under the Plan will not be eligible for coverage until the date the employee returns to active employment. - c) Coverage in the plan is a condition of employment.
+- (a) Regular full-time employees shall be covered by the Long Term Disability Plan upon completion of six (6) months active employment with the Employer.
+To be covered by the Plan, a regular part-time employee must be working in a position that requires at least half-time work on a regularly scheduled basis, and must have completed six (6) months active service in such a position. - (b) An employee who is not actively at work because of illness or injury on the workday coincident with, or immediately preceding, the date he/she would otherwise have become eligible for coverage under the Plan will not be eligible for coverage until the date the employee returns to active employment. - (c) Coverage in the plan is a condition of employment.

-1.02 Long Term Disability Benefit
+1.2 Long Term Disability Benefit

-In the event an employee, while covered under this plan, becomes totally disabled as a result of an accident or a sickness, then, after the employee has been totally disabled for six (6) months, including periods approved in Section 1.03 (a) and (c), he/she shall be eligible to receive a monthly benefit as follows:
+In the event an employee, while covered under this plan, becomes totally disabled as a result of an accident or a sickness, then, after the employee has been totally disabled for six (6) months, including periods approved in Section 1.3(a) and (c), he/she shall be eligible to receive a monthly benefit as follows:

-- a) While the employee has a sick bank balance to be used on a day-for-day basis, full monthly earnings will continue until the sick bank is exhausted, and Section 1.06 will not apply. - b) When an employee has no sick bank, or after it is exhausted, the employee shall receive a monthly benefit equal to the sum of: - i) Sixty-six and two-thirds percent (66 2/3%) of the first three thousand (\$3,000) dollars of monthly earnings, and - ii) Fifty percent (50%) of the monthly earnings above three thousand (\$3,000) dollars. - iii) The amount of the sum of (i) above and (ii) above shall not exceed \$2,750.
+(a) While the employee has a sick bank balance to be used on a day-for-day basis, full monthly earnings will continue until the sick bank is exhausted, and Section 1.6 will not apply.

+- (b) When an employee has no sick bank, or after it is exhausted, the employee shall receive a monthly benefit equal to the sum of: - (1) Sixty-six and two-thirds percent (66%%) of the first three thousand dollars (\$3,000) of monthly earnings, and - (2) Fifty percent (50%) of the monthly earnings above three thousand dollars (\$3,000). - (3) The amount of the sum of (1) above and (2) above shall not exceed two thousand seven hundred and fifty dollars (\$2,750).

 For the purposes of the above, earnings shall mean basic monthly earnings as at the date of disability as determined by the Employer.
 The basic monthly earnings as at the date of disability shall be the salary in effect for the last month of the Short Term Plan period, or equivalent six (6) month period, taking into consideration any retroactive adjustments.
-The date of disability for determining the commencement of the first two years of disability shall be the day following the last month of the Short Term Plan period, or an equivalent six (6) month period.
+The date of disability for determining the commencement of the first two (2) years of disability shall be the day following the last month of the Short Term Plan period, or an equivalent six (6) month period.